What Zelenskyy’s military revamp means for ‘winning’ in Ukraine

 Promising to support Ukraine “for as long as it takes” does not a strategy make.
 The U.S. needs a coherent plan, he says, “to break the stalemate and convince Putin he can’t outlast the West.”

-Coming up with a “theory of victory,” including a realistic assessment of how Kyiv might win, would “I think, ease some concerns of supporters and opponents [of war funding] – if it’s a good answer,” says retired Col. Mark Cancian, senior adviser on international security at the Center for Strategic and International Studies, also in Washington.
+Coming up with a “theory of victory,” including a realistic assessment of how Kyiv might win, would, “I think, ease some concerns of supporters and opponents [of war funding] – if it’s a good answer,” says retired Col. Mark Cancian, senior adviser on international security at the Center for Strategic and International Studies, also in Washington.

 “There’s already a lot of discomfort, even among Ukraine’s supporters, about how this is going to end – or is this going to be a forever war?”